 You are not eligible to review for a program if you are a Project Director, Co-Project Director, or are substantially involved in an application submitted to the same program in the same year.

 Panelists (excluding federal employees) may be provided a modest honorarium for their time and effort; please refer to your employer’s policy and procedures when accepting the honorarium.

-Selected panelists are notified and provided with all relevant planning and travel information.
+Selected panelists are notified and provided with all relevant planning and travel information (if applicable).
 Please do not make travel plans prior to speaking with a NIFA representative.

-- Panelist – Reviews proposals and enters scores and comments into NIFA’s online system prior to the meeting.
-Panelists participate in panel discussions to reach a group consensus on proposal rankings.
+Panelists are integral to the peer review process.
+Panelists are responsible for reviewing proposals and entering individual rating scores and comments into NIFA’s online system prior to the meeting.
+They participate in panel discussions to reach a group consensus on proposal rankings.
 Panelists also submit written summaries of the discussion.

 If you have any questions about panelist roles and responsibilities, please contact the program staff listed in the Request for Applications for the program panel on which you are interested in serving.